-We are using our electrochemical cell technology platform to develop point-of-care testing systems for a number of different markets.
-Our current focus is on the coagulation testing market.
+We are using our electrochemical cell technology platform to develop point of use devices for a number of different markets.

-We have, since 2012 worked with Siemens Healthcare Diagnostics, Inc. ("Siemens") in relation to a range of products for the point-of-care coagulation testing market, pursuant to a Collaboration Agreement with Siemens ("Collaboration Agreement").
+We have worked with Siemens Healthcare Diagnostics, Inc. ("Siemens") since 2012 in relation to a range of products for the point-of-care coagulation testing market, pursuant to a collaboration agreement with Siemens (the "Collaboration Agreement").
 The first such product developed with Siemens, the Xprecia StrideTM Coagulation Analyzer, received CE mark approval on December 9, 2014 and US Food and Drug Administration ("FDA") approval on October 4, 2016.
 The Xprecia StrideTM Coagulation Analyzer is now available in the United States, Europe, the Middle East, Africa, Asia Pacific, Latin America and Canada.
-Under the terms of a supply agreement with Siemens ("Supply Agreement"), UBS is the manufacturer of test strips for this product and further tests still in development for Siemens.
-In addition, for part of the year, UBS was engaged in point-of-care coagulation product development for the consumer home testing market which could be distributed globally.
-In order to reduce expenditures and manage cash flow, management suspended development spending on the company's "in house" coagulation test device and redirected those engineering and science resources to the Siemens program development initiatives.
+Under the terms of a supply agreement with Siemens (the "Supply Agreement"), UBS is the manufacturer of test strips for this product for Siemens.
+The Collaboration Agreement was terminated on September 18, 2019.
+On September 9, 2019, we entered into certain binding term sheets with Siemens (the "Siemens Term Sheets") and on September 18, 2019, we entered into a commercial and distribution agreement with Siemens (the "Siemens Distribution Agreement") and a supply agreement with Siemens (the "Siemens Supply Agreement" and together with the Siemens Term Sheets and the Siemens Distribution Agreement the "2019 Siemens Agreements").
+Pursuant to the 2019 Siemens Agreements the Company agreed to acquire certain assets of Siemens (the "Siemens Acquisition").
+Pursuant to the terms of the 2019 Siemens Agreements, among other things: